prfraanje/.vim/Readme.md

 ---

 Vim is my favorite editor.
-I learned the basics during an internship at Leuven Measurement Systems (now part of Siemens), Leuven, Belgium, among which: ESC for command mode, i for insert mode and v for visual mode as well as some basic editing commands like y (copy/yank), x (delete), o (newline below), O (newline above), p (paste after), P (paste before) and w (write) and q (quit).
+I learned the basics during an internship at Leuven Measurement Systems (now part of Siemens), Leuven, Belgium, among which: ESC for normal mode, i for insert mode and v for visual mode as well as some basic editing commands like y (copy/yank), x (delete), o (newline below), O (newline above), p (paste after), P (paste before) and w (write) and q (quit).
 In the beginning its a bit hard to work with vim, but it pays off.
 I like its